 Getting a good night’s shut-eye could be the route to happiness.

 Going to bed early means that you’re likely to rise early, and sunlight can be enjoyed for longer the following day (especially in the winter months).
+You can even invest in a sunlight simulator for dark mornings.

 Exposure to sunlight increases the brain’s release of serotonin.
 This is a hormone that boosts mood and helps you feel calm.